 That and a cookie basket the size of a small child?
 “Uh uh..no way”, she said adamantly.

 “Yeah, but you can add these, they’ll love you!”
 I said, gently pushing one of the baskets against her, watching the cookie bulk create a dent in her thin arm.

 “No, Lisa..it’s too much…really…” she said, sounding a little terrified as she moved away from the basket of evil multiplying cookies pressing harder against her flesh.

 I was desperate.

 “TAKE THE BASKETS……PLEEEASE!!”
 I roared, an almost guttural sound emanating from deep within my baked dough elimination desperation.

 She finally gave in and took them.
 Later on, she excitedly told me everyone was thrilled at both places, and went straight for the cookies, ignoring her candy, including the customers.
-They raved about them, she said, and many packed some into bags to take home, some even asking if I could make some cookie baskets for them, no matter the price.
+They freaked out about them, she said, and many packed some into bags to take home, some even asking if I could make some cookie baskets for them, no matter what the price.
 Wow.

-I felt great, but never made a cookie basket again, no matter how many people asked for them.
+I felt great, but haven’t made a cookie basket since, no matter how many people asked for them (Update 2013: I made them again.).
 I think I can only ‘Martha Stewart Overload’ about once or twice a decade, now.

 By the way, a little factoid regarding drop cookies When baking drop cookies (or roll into balls cookies), like these, one tablespoon of cookie dough is actually about two measuring spoon tablespoons of dough, and one teaspoon of cookie dough is actually one measuring spoon tablespoon of cookie dough.
 I’ve always used dinner/tableware spoons to drop cookie dough, the larger ‘tablespoon’ filled for one tablespoon, and the teaspoon, filled, for teaspoons.
 Good to know I’ve been measuring and dropping cookies the right way, but it was kind of obvious considering they didn’t have measuring spoons when cookies were created – I think. (??).
 Wait…Mrs. Tollhouse??